Our Services

 We have a suite of resources to help improve public awareness in relation to dingoes and predator mitigation strategies for landholders.

-Adjusting management methods can be daunting.
-The Dingo Advisory Council provides support to landholders moving to non-lethal alternatives.
+Adjusting predator management methods can be daunting.
+The Dingo Advisory Council provides support to landholders to adopt additional strategies to deter predators.

 Dingo resource hub